Update a Subscription

 Salesforce

 This provides integration with the Salesforce Connector.
 It requires a refresh token and a refresh url.
+The service will manage getting the first access token as well as renewing it upon expiry.

 {